 Meanwhile, over in its homeland, the lesser St. John’s Dog, as the breed was sometimes called, was struggling for survival.
 During the 1800s, in an effort to encourage sheep breeding, the Newfoundland government imposed stiff taxes on any dogs that were not used for herding and tending.
 In a finishing blow delivered from the other side of the ocean, in 1885 British legislators enacted long quarantines on any imported dogs in an effort to control rabies, causing the trans-Atlantic dog dealing to slow to less than a trickle.

-The Malmesburys weren’t the only English nobles to be fascinated with these Canadian-derived sporting dogs.
-The dukes of both Buccleuch and Home in Scotland also imported Labrador dogs from Newfoundland, attempting with great difficulty to keep their bloodlines pure.
+The Earls of Malmesbury weren’t the only British nobles to be fascinated with these Canadian-derived sporting dogs.
+The Duke of Buccleuch and Earl of Home in Scotland also imported Labrador dogs from Newfoundland, attempting with great difficulty to keep their bloodlines pure.